|

 Other points of interest in this website:

 Needle lace developed out of drawn thread embroidery and reticella (reticello).
 In the early stages of this development some threads would be cut out of the fabric, the raw edges of the cut areas stabilized, and then fancy lace filling stitches would be added to the empty spaces.
 As time went on the areas where threads were removed became larger than the areas where threads remained.
 At this stage the work needed a temporary scaffolding while it was being worked on.
 So the embroiders began working with a 3 layer sandwich: one layer of sturdy cloth, a parchment pattern, with the the actual cloth being embroidered basted on top.
 The layer of coarse fabric and parchment were only a holding device to keep everything stable.
 The lace stitches would not pierce the parchment, but would be anchored to the cloth being embroidered.
 At this stage somebody finally realized that no cloth was actually needed at all.
-Santina Leven LACE says that the transition occurred during the time period 1565-1585.
+Santina Levey, in LACE, says that the transition occurred during the time period 1565-1585.

 There are 4 basic approaches to making stitches in the air: *